hao666888/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+The overall strategy for deriving a model architecture was to use existing successful image classification models.
+I first used LeNet and found that the car always went off track in the first sharp corner, although the train and validation loss is low.
+Then I implemented the model suggested by the Nvidia.
+Then I improved the model by adding nonlinearity, maxpooling and dropout layers.
+In addition, I collected more data to tackle the specific turns.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set where 80% data is used for training and 20% is used for validation.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+The model code and data were uploaded to AWS EC2 machine which has GPU.
+Then I saved and downloaded the trained model to test using the simulator.
+Then based on how well the car drives on the track, I will update the script or collecting more data.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+The process is iterated several times.
+At the end, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+The final model architecture is here:

-![alt text][image1]
+![alt text][image2]

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+Then I turned the car to the opposite direction and recorded two laps.
+This helps the car from being left turn biased.

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover if it is run to the side of the road.

+During the testing phase, I noticed that the car run off track in certain corners.
+Then I recorded the car running those corners in the center lane.

 ![alt text][image6]
 ![alt text][image7]